 If you wish to bring a claim under the Act you must act quickly.
 Claims must be issued (i.e. by issuing Court proceedings) before the expiration of six months from the date of a Grant to the estate (i.e. a Grant of Probate or Letters of Administration).
 This time limit is strict.
 An application after that date can only be made with the permission of the Court.
 It is therefore important that you obtain legal advice without delay.

 Hart Reade Solicitors is a full-service law firm with offices in Eastbourne, Hailsham, Polegate and Meads.
-We hold a Lexcel accreditation from the Law Society of England and Wales and are members of Solicitors for the Elderly.
+We hold a Lexcel accreditation from the Law Society of England and Wales and are members of The Association of Lifetime Lawyers.
 To make an appointment with one of our civil litigation solicitors regarding a Will or Probate dispute, please phone our office on 01323 727 321.

 Alternatively, please complete the contact form below.